Skip to main content

 }

-2. Go to Publish → Publish to org and click Publish
+2. Go to Publish → Publish to org and click Get Started (the publish action)

 The status should show Published to org or Submitted (awaiting admin approval).